kylemadkins/web/src/content/blog/instantiating-destroying-gameobjects-in-unity.md

   Your browser does not support the video tag.
 </video>

-Now that you understand the basics of instantiating and destroying game objects in Unity, you can take this fundamental skill and apply it to all kinds of scenarios in your own games.
+Now that you understand the basics of instantiating and destroying GameObjects in Unity, you can take this fundamental skill and apply it to all kinds of scenarios in your own games.